Teachable-AI-Lab/teachable-ai-lab/_posts/2022-10-28-Lab-Manual.md

 ### Research (Mis)conduct

-The lab, and Drexel University, is committed to ensuring research integrity, and we take a hard line on research misconduct.
+The lab, and Georgia Tech, is committed to ensuring research integrity, and we take a hard line on research misconduct.
 We will not tolerate fabrication, falsification, or plagiarism.
-Read Drexel's policies on the conduct of research carefully (main page [here](https://drexel.edu/provost/policies/conduct_of_research/)).
+Read Georgia Tech's policies on the conduct of research carefully (main page [here](https://www.policylibrary.gatech.edu/research)).

 A big problem is why people feel the need to engage in misconduct in the first place, and that's a discussion that we can have.
 If you are feeling pressured to succeed (publish a lot, publish in high impact journals), you should reach out to Chris and we can talk about it – but this pressure is something we all face and is never an excuse to fabricate, falsify, or plagiarize.
 Also, think about the goal of science and why you are here: you're here to arrive at the truth, to get as close as we can to facts about how people and machines teach and learn.
 Not only is research misconduct doing you a disservice, it's also a disservice to the field.
 And it risks your entire career.
 It is never right and never worth it.
 Don't do it.

 ### Intellectual Property

-Drexel University has a number of policies that govern ownership and commercialization of intellectual property created within the Teachable AI Lab and you should familiarize yourself with the intellectual property policy, found [here](https://drexel.edu/provost/policies/intellectual_property/).
+ has a number of policies that govern ownership and commercialization of intellectual property created within the Teachable AI Lab and you should familiarize yourself with the intellectual property policy, found [here](https://drexel.edu/provost/policies/intellectual_property/).

-A key item within this policy concerns ownership of any created intellectual property, see item 3 in the Drexel intellectual property policy [note I added highlighting for emphasis]:
+A key item within this policy concerns ownership of any created intellectual property, see item 3 in the Georgia Tech intellectual property policy [note I added highlighting for emphasis]:

 "_The University acknowledges that_ _copyrightable works of Personnel and Students that are typically submitted and accepted for scholarly publication, such as a thesis, journal article or text book, or are traditionally owned by Personnel and Students, such as paintings, musical compositions, video and film productions, and online or face-to-face instructional or Course Materials (each, a "Scholarly Work"), will be owned by the Creator,_ _unless authored or created with support from an outside sponsor, in which case ownership shall be governed by the relevant provisions in the applicable sponsorship agreement, grant or contract.
 In the event that a Scholarly Work would be treated as a work made for hire under federal copyright law, the University disclaims any ownership rights in such Scholarly Work, other than the reservation of rights in Section 4(h) below, and will confirm such disclaimer pursuant to the Agreement Concerning Intellectual Property (Appendix A) (each, an "Agreement").
 The University further acknowledges that_ _copyrightable works that are created either by Personnel or Students outside of the scope of their employment or engagement by the University and without substantial use of the facilities or resources of the University (each, an "Individual Work"), will belong to the Creator__._ _All copyrightable works that (i) are neither Scholarly Works nor Individual Works, (ii) are created by Personnel, Students or others authorized to use the facilities or resources of the University, and (iii) utilize any University resources in their creation (each, a "Commercial Work") will be the sole property of the University__.
 Where applicable, Commercial Works will be treated as works made for hire under federal copyright law.
 Examples of Commercial Works would include: the text of an invention disclosure written to be used in a patent application;_ _the source code and documentation for a new computer software program__; and a new copyrightable teaching tool specifically commissioned by the University, typically via a separate contract between the University and a faculty member.
 Also, all original data, notebooks, laboratory records and other documents whether in paper or electronic format relating to Inventions owned by the University or arising from research performed at the University will be treated as Commercial Works and subject to the University's Conduct of Research Policy."_

 To summarize this above text, if you create "scholarly work" (i.e., papers, theses, etc.) or "individual work" (things you create without using university resources on your own time), then the copyrights belong to you.
-However, anything else (including software), that you create using university resources and using time funded by the Teachable AI lab belongs to Drexel University (the policy refers to these artifacts as "commercial works").
+However, anything else (including software), that you create using university resources and using time funded by the Teachable AI lab belongs to Georgia Tech (the policy refers to these artifacts as "commercial works").
 Note, there are key exceptions to this policy that you should familiarize yourself with in sections 4 of the policy (e.g., undergraduates that are not employed by the university, sponsored by the lab, nor make substantial use of university facilities retain all rights to anything they create).

 One major implication of this policy is that we are not allowed to simply release software created in the course of working in the lab to the world (e.g., via GitHub under an Open Source License).
 Instead, "_An Inventor or Creator must disclose to OTC each Invention or Commercial Work promptly following its discovery or creation._" After disclosing the invention to the university, if we would like to release the software to the world under an open source license, then we must work with the [Office of Technology Commercialization](https://drexel.edu/research/innovation/technology-commercialization/) to get prior approval to do so.

 The reality is that this policy is somewhat counter to the idea of completely free and open science.
-However, this is a policy that we all agreed to abide by when we joined Drexel University and _each of us should make every good faith effort to do so._ The intention of the policy is to protect the universities interest in intellectual property developed using university resources.
+However, this is a policy that we all agreed to abide by when we joined Georgia Tech and _each of us should make every good faith effort to do so._ The intention of the policy is to protect the universities interest in intellectual property developed using university resources.
 Given that this policy somewhat impedes the open sharing of software, it is worth noting that in return for these restrictions, the university does provide some resources for patenting and commercializing the outputs of our lab that, in some case, may be worth exploring.

 If you would like to release your code publicly under an open source software license or explore ways to commercialize software created in the lab, then speak to Chris about it and we can figure out the best pathway to try and make it happen.